silnrsi/FDBP/en-US/User_Interface_Strings.md

 ![Fieldworks font feature UI](images/UI-strings-in-use.png)

 As of this writing, the only applications we know about that supports UI strings for OpenType are some of Adobe's Creative Cloud suite (such as InDesign), but even those support only UI strings for Stylistic Sets.
 Most SIL fonts include UI strings, and SIL applications are planning to add support.

+Please let us know if you become aware of other applications that support UI strings so we can include them here.

 [GDL]:https://github.com/silnrsi/grcompiler/blob/master/doc/GDL.pdf
 [CVXX]:https://www.microsoft.com/typography/otspec/features_ae.htm#cv01-cv99